LucasPickering/slumber/docs/src/user_guide/filter_query.md

       auth: "{{chains.auth_token}}"
 ```

 While this example simple extracts inner fields, JSONPath can be used for much more powerful transformations.
-See the [JSONPath docs](https://www.ietf.org/archive/id/draft-goessner-dispatch-jsonpath-00.html) for more examples.
+See the [JSONPath docs](https://www.ietf.org/archive/id/draft-goessner-dispatch-jsonpath-00.html) or [this JSONPath editor](https://jsonpath.com/) for more examples.

 <!-- TODO add screenshot of in-TUI querying -->